adamfeuer/ADS129x-tools/README.md

 ### Text mode

 The driver starts up in this mode.
+This mode is easiest to use when quick communication with the board is needed without a client program.

 When the command TEXT is given, the driver communication protocol switches to text, and the response will be in text format.
 Commands can be given in lower or upper case, parameters separated by a space.
 Responses are given on one line, starting with a status code (200 for OK, errors are in the 300s and 400s.)
+Commands can be given in upper or lower case.

-### JSONLines mode
+### JSON Lines mode

+Give the JSONLINES command to switch to this mode.

-When the command JSONLINES is given, the driver communication protocol switches to [JSONLines](http://jsonlines.org/) format, and the response will be in JSONLines format.
+When the command JSONLINES is given, the driver communication protocol switches to [JSON Lines](http://jsonlines.org/) format, and the response will be in JSON Lines format.
 Commands and Responses are a single map, with keys and values determine the command and parameters.
 The format is as follows (on separate lines for readability; in use, the entire JSON blob would be on its own line):

 #### Commands: